atomone-hub/genesis/CONSTITUTION.md

-The one and only economic incentive model of the AtomOne Hub is the collection of market-based transaction fees from a large number of transactions across all the chains secured by the staking of ATOMs on the AtomOne Hub, including ICS1 hosted blockchains.
+The one and only economic incentive model of the AtomOne Hub is the collection of market-based transaction fees from a large number of transactions across all the chains secured by the staking of ATONEs on the AtomOne Hub, including ICS1 hosted blockchains.

 ### Article 3.B.
 The ATOM Token

-The ATOM functions as voting shares, economic incentive shares, and security bond for the AtomOne Hub.
+The ATONE functions as voting shares, economic incentive shares, and security bond for the AtomOne Hub.

-To preserve the security and identity of the acting governance and validator set, the inflation rate of the ATOM is made to vary over time to target 2/3 of all ATOMs.
+To preserve the security and identity of the acting governance and validator set, the inflation rate of the ATONE is made to vary over time to target 2/3 of all ATONEs.
 The maximum inflation rate is 20% non-compounded per year.
 There is no minimum inflation rate, and it can even be negative (deflationary).

-Inflated ATOMs are paid to bonded ATOM holders in proportion to each delegator's staking amount, and staked ATOMs are converted to Bonded Share Units.
+Inflated ATONEs are paid to bonded ATONE holders in proportion to each delegator's staking amount, and staked ATONEs are converted to Bonded Share Units.

-The Atom Unbonding Period shall be 3 weeks, and redelegation is allowed twice per Atom Unbonding Period.
+The ATONE Unbonding Period shall be 3 weeks, and redelegation is allowed twice per Atom Unbonding Period.

-Double signing at any height/round/step results in slashing penalty that is proportional to the total amount of double signing by all validators for that height/round/step, with evidence collected during the Atom Unbonding Period;
+Double signing at any height/round/step results in slashing penalty that is proportional to the total amount of double signing by all validators for that height/round/step, with evidence collected during the ATONE Unbonding Period;
 the penalty shall range from +0% to 100% of the Upper Slashing Limit in linear proportion, the latter when 1/3 of voting power double-signs.